 Anglia Decor have a team of DBS checked, trustworthy and friendly decorators .
 Training and health and safety are taken seriously, we write up risk assessments and method statements prior to starting work.
 Should your project require working at height, we have IPAF cherry picker trained operatives and PASMA tower scaffold qualifications.
 For larger projects scaffolding can be needed, we can source economical quotes and include in the project costs.

 We have carried out numerous projects painting listed buildings.
-For this one our operatives used a cherry picker to gain access to upper levels.
+Our operatives used cherry picker access.
 The project included prior to paint repairs along with work to masonry, sash windows, metalwork and lime washed areas in a courtyard.

 We used the Dulux Weathershield system, giving an eight year lifespan.
 Previously oiled hardwood finishes were treated with Osmo420 to protect substrates from UV damage and further weathering.